red5pro/react-native-red5pro/README.md

 The original reason for developing and including the `R5StreamModule` was to allow a previously established stream to be detached and reattached to `R5VideoView` instance when the UI state of the App requires a change in your project.
 By using the `R5StreamModule` you can maintain the previously established publisher or subscriber session while updating the view state - all while not interrupting the stream.

-To initialize a stream session, from which you can start a publisher or subscriber stream, you initilize/register the configuration using the `R5StreamModule.init` method which returns a `Promise`:
+To initialize a stream session, from which you can start a publisher or subscriber stream, you initilize/register the configuration using the `R5StreamModule.init` method which returns a `Promise` and can be used with `async/await`:

 ```
-this.streamId = undefined // will be defined in success and utilized in lifecycle API.
-R5StreamModule.init('<uniquestreamid>', configuration)
+const streamId = await R5StreamModule.init('<uniquestreamid>', configuration)
-  .then(streamId => {
-    this.streamId = streamId
-  })
-  .catch(error => {
-    // error occurred in initialization.
-  })
 ```

 For publishers, the `<uniquestreamid>` can be the stream name you will publish with.
 For subscriber, the `<uniquestreamid>` will be a unique subscriper id.